Should I Sleep With the Windows Open in Winter? The Benefits for You — And Your Bedroom

 (Image credit: Future)

-Now, on the other hand, here are some of the cons that come with leaving your bedroom windows ajar before dozing off.
-So before you draw your bedroom curtains, these are some things to think about.
+On the other hand, here are some of the cons that come with leaving your bedroom windows ajar before dozing off.
+So before you draw your bedroom curtains, these are some things to consider.

 Discomfort and Temperature Drop: "The obvious drawback is the possibility of a frigid bedroom," he notes.
 "That cooling effect quickly wears off if you wake up shivering, resulting in a restless, uncomfortable night's sleep."

 Higher Heating Costs: "Your energy bill may increase if you have an open window since it will force your heating system to work harder," he points out.
-"Any energy-saving advantages may be negated if you wind up overcompensating with your thermostat in an attempt to preserve room comfort."
+"Any energy-saving advantages may be negated if you wind up overcompensating with your thermostat to preserve room comfort."

 Potential for Dry Skin and Sinuses: "The already dry winter air can be made worse by sleeping with a window open," he explains.
 "For people who are sensitive to dry air, this might result in cracked skin, inflamed sinuses, or even worsening respiratory problems."